ramrom/rams_dot_files/cheatsheets/home_assistant.md

         - defines an event `system_log_event` for warning and error logs, so you can write automations
     - [logger](https://www.home-assistant.io/integrations/logger/)
         - set global log level and fine grained log level for specific components, services to change log level

+## BACKUPS
+- they store _all_ files in the config dir, so any custom new files you create
+- base backup is not gzipped tar so `tar -xvf backup.tar`, then the enbedded tar file with the actual backup data is gzipped

 ## ISSUES
 - if you rename a device and all it's entities, lovelace errors